LiamYoungRWO/ubuntu_basics.md/README.md

 # Understanding Ubuntu

-### A summary and reference for working with Ubuntu
+### A Summary and Reference for Working in and Understanding Ubuntu

 This is a repository created in a logical sequential order to assist in guidance of Ubuntu operations.